 - Leverage a partner with purchasing scale to get the best price

-Along with our partner, NextEra Energy Resources, we will assess your district’s circumstances and underwrite the future revenue and savings from adding electric vehicles to your fleet.
+We will assess your district’s circumstances and underwrite the future revenue and savings from adding electric vehicles to your fleet.
 This allows your district to realize future saving and revenue now and bring down the cost of electric buses to close to the price of a diesel bus.

 An electric school bus battery is a key driver of TCO because, on average the battery makes up 30%-50% of the cost of the bus.
 In addition to the upfront cost, your battery strategy can have a major impact on operations, costs and revenues.

 The second consideration is battery degradation and replacement.
-Currently, the estimated life for an electric school bus battery is 6 – 10 years, but there are scenarios that contribute to the batteries state of health (SOH) which could drive battery degradation speed and replacement timing.
+Currently, the estimated life for an electric school bus battery is 6 – 10 years, but there are scenarios that contribute to the batteries state of health (SOH) that could drive battery degradation speed and replacement timing.